intxlog/react-ui-library/README.md

 You will then need to run `npm link @intxlog/iuilib` in the project in which you wish to use the components in.

+## Testing
+[Jest](https://jestjs.io/en/) is used to test the components.
+There are several commands that can be run to help you test.

+`npm run test` - watches files and only run tests on the files that have been changed since the last commit
+`npm run test-all` - watches files and tests on ALL files
+`npm run test-all-coverage` - watches files and tests on ALL files along with generating a coverage report
+`npm run test-cover` - Generates a coverage report

 ## Theming

 Components can be themed by including the folliwing snippet in your CSS.
 Then it is just a matter of changing the values to the desired values.
 The values displayed are the default values.